Milad-Mrz/devops-lab5/README.md

    ```

    Follow the prompts and use the provided token.
 Specify the runner description, tags, executor, and Docker image.
+   ﻿﻿﻿1.GitLab instance URL enter: 	http://192.168.33.9/gitlab/
+   2.Enter the token generated 	use previously generated
+   ﻿﻿﻿3.Enter for the description: 	docker
+   ﻿﻿﻿4.Enter the gitlab-ci tag: 	integration
+   ﻿﻿﻿5.Enter the executor: 		docker
+   6.﻿﻿﻿For the docker image enter: 	alpine:latest

-6. Restart the runner:
+7. Restart the runner:
    ```shell
    sudo gitlab-runner restart
    ```

-7. Change the runner configuration to accept jobs without tags at http://192.168.56.9/gitlab/dev/mavenhelloworldproject/runners/1/edit.
+8. Change the runner configuration to accept jobs without tags at http://192.168.56.9/gitlab/dev/mavenhelloworldproject/runners/1/edit.

 **Step F: Create GitLab CI**
 1. Exit the Vagrant session: